spiral-project/blog/content/daybed/daybed-revival.rst

 (into other things) to have a nice and open source alternative to google forms (a tool provided by google to create forms).

-Since then, the goals and implementation of daybed changed quite a few times, and we thought that would be interesting to outline what changed in our vision and what's the current direction we're taking.
+Since then, the goals and implementation of Daybed changed quite a few times, and we thought that would be interesting to outline what changed in our vision and what's the current direction we're taking.

 A proof of concept
 ------------------

-The first version of daybed was pretty simple and we hacked everything together pretty quickly: you could define a model and send data to the server that would validate against the definition you created.
+The first version of Daybed was pretty simple and we hacked everything together pretty quickly: you could define a model and send data to the server that would validate against the definition you created.